 - Chocolate Syrup - many brands of chocolate syrup are dairy-free, just be sure to read the label.
 I also have a great recipe in my Homemade Vegan Staples Cookbook.

-- Vegan Marshmallow - the marshmallows at Trader Joe's are vegan or you can look for Dandies brand marshmallows at specialty stores or Amazon.
+- Vegan Marshmallow – the marshmallows at Trader Joe’s are vegan (they have mini marshmallows in the winter) or you can look for Dandies brand marshmallows at specialty stores or on Amazon.
 You can also make homemade vegan marshmallows.

 - Candy Canes - you can add a candy cane as a stir stick or you can crush it up into little pieces and add it to the mix.